pettmatt/your-feed-api/README.md

 - Purpose: Scrape websites and display their articles on convenient format.
 - Status: Onhold
 - Reason: The fundamental functionality needs redesigning or additional algorithm that can scrape majority of websites.
 Currently the api searches for HTML-tags, such as "article" to get needed information.
 This functionality breaks when websites use div-tags to wrap the article contents.
+Second reason, the Lambda integration is not functional because of "mkdtemp 'undefined\temp\puppeteer_dev_chrome_profile-XXXXX'" error, which will need further research.
 - Frontend: Published in its own repository named [your-feed](https://github.com/pettmatt/your-feed).

 # Serverless Framework Node Express API on AWS